FAQs

 • Is the VUSRP stipend taxable income?

 The VUSRP award is an undergraduate stipend processed through the Office of Student Financial Aid.
-It is not directly associated with any effort through payroll.
+It is not directly associated with payroll.
 The VUSRP award is considered to be a service-free stipend, and thus, it is not reported to the IRS.
 VUSRP students will not receive a W-2 from Vanderbilt reflecting this income.

 There is an exception for international students.
 The International Tax Office can provide tax information to international students.
 We recommend reaching out to them prior to accepting the VUSRP award.